Share

 Plant 3 seeds per pit in the main field (or transplant 2 seedlings per pit) and thin to the best plant after sex determination at first flower emergence (4–5 months after transplanting).
 Papaya plants are male, female, or hermaphrodite — only female and hermaphrodite plants bear fruit.
 Retain one hermaphrodite or one female per pit after thinning.
 Never remove all male plants — keep 5–10% males in the orchard for pollination of female plants.

-ZBNF Nutrition Schedule
+What Is the ZBNF Nutrition Schedule for Papaya?

 Papaya is a rapid-growing, heavy-feeding plant — it responds more dramatically to consistent organic inputs than almost any other crop.
 The ZBNF approach must be applied consistently.